Web page interaction in Python

 (if we trust the installed chromedriver

 program).
-In macOS 14 or older: locate the chromedriver
+In macOS 14 or earlier: locate the chromedriver

 at least once):

-You might have to do this every time the Chrome Browser and ChromeDriver is updated.
+You might have to do this every time the Chrome Browser and the ChromeDriver are updated.

 In the steps above installing ChromeDriver, I also installed the Python module selenium